Earth Myths follows Atticus Silk, a moth-human who sails the globe meeting legendary creatures and discovering chosen family.

 Atticus Silk is an androgynous moth-human hybrid raised by humans on a farm in North Carolina.
 They covers up their wings with baggy clothing, growing up sheltered and curious about why they are this way.
 Most humans are alarmed by their appearance, making them feel misunderstood.

-VEHICLE
+VEHICLE DESIGN

 BY AIDAN REAM